-How much does the subway cost from the Madrid airport to the centre
+How much does the subway cost from Madrid Airport to the centre?

 Remember that this subway ticket will only be valid for that day.

-I often go by car to the Terminal 4 at Barajas airport, and I leave the car with the guys from Lavacolla, who provide a parking service and low-cost parking at the airport.
+I often go by car to Terminal 4 at Barajas Airport, and I leave my car with the guys from Lavacolla, who provide a low-cost parking service for the airport.

 And when you return from the trip, you only have to call them when you land to inform that you have arrived, and they will take your car to the airport.

 You can calculate how much this service costs from their website as well.